cyberboer-hannes/Invoicy/README.md

 - ASP.NET Core 8 project using EF Core
 - Run EF Core migrations to create the database schema
+- Update connection string as needed in `appsettings.json`

 ### Frontend

-- Angular 17 standalone app
+- Navigate to `src/invoicy-web`
-- Run `npm install` and `ng serve` to start the frontend
+- Run `npm install`
+- Start frontend with `ng serve`

+---

 ## Notes

-- Full CRUD for customers
+- Full CRUD operations available for Customers
-- Invoices can be created and viewed (editing not implemented)
+- Invoices can be created and viewed (editing not yet implemented)
-- Phone number uniqueness is enforced for customer records
+- Customer phone number uniqueness enforced
+- Clean Architecture applied across entire solution

 ---

-*This project is for demo purposes only and is not a complete production system.*
+*This project is for educational and demo purposes only.*